Energy independence

-Energy independence is independence or autarky regarding energy resources, energy supply and/or energy generation by the energy industry.
+Energy independence is the ability of a country to exercise independence or autarky over their energy resources, energy supply and/or energy generation by the energy industry.

 Energy dependence, in general, refers to mankind's general dependence on either primary or secondary energy for energy consumption (fuel, transport, automation, etc.).
 In a narrower sense, it may describe the dependence of one country on energy resources from another country.

 Energy dependency shows the extent to which an economy relies upon imports in order to meet its energy needs.
 The indicator is calculated as net imports divided by the sum of gross inland energy consumption plus bunkers.